History of Grenada: French settlement and conquest

-On 17 March 1649, a French expedition of 203 men from Martinique, led by Jacques Dyel du Parquet who had been the Governor of Martinique on behalf of the Compagnie des Iles de l'Amerique (Company of the Isles of America) since 1637, landed at St. Georges Harbour and constructed a fortified settlement, which they named Fort Annunciation.
+On 17 March 1649, a French expedition of 203 men from Martinique, led by Jacques Dyel du Parquet who had been the Governor of Martinique on behalf of the Compagnie des Îles de l'Amérique since 1637, landed at St. Georges Harbour and constructed a fortified settlement, which they named Fort Annunciation.
 A treaty was swiftly agreed between du Parquet and the indigenous Chief Kairouane to peacefully partition the island between the two communities.
 Du Parquet returned to Martinique leaving his cousin Jean Le Comte as Governor of Grenada.
 Conflict broke out between the French and the indigenous islanders in November 1649 and fighting lasted for five years until 1654, when the last opposition to the French on Grenada was crushed.
 Rather than surrender, Kairouane and his followers chose to throw themselves off a cliff, a fact celebrated in the poetry of Jan Carew.
 The island continued for some time after to suffer raids by war canoe parties from St. Vincent, whose inhabitants had aided the local Grenadian islanders in their struggle and continued to oppose the French.

 French administration

-On 27th Sep 1650, du Parquet bought Grenada, Martinique, and St. Lucia from the Compagnie des Iles de l'Amerique, which was dissolved, for the equivalent of £1160.
-In 1657 du Parquet sold Grenada to Jean de Faudoas, Comte de Sérillac for the equivalent of £1890.
+On 27 September 1650, du Parquet bought Grenada, Martinique, and St. Lucia from the Compagnie des Iles de l'Amerique, which was dissolved, for the equivalent of £1160.
+In 1657, du Parquet sold Grenada to Jean de Faudoas, Comte de Sérillac for the equivalent of £1890.
 In 1664, King Louis XIV bought out the independent island owners and established the French West India Company.
 In 1674 the French West India Company was dissolved.
 Proprietary rule ended in Grenada, which became a French colony as a dependency of Martinique.

 In 1675, Dutch privateers captured Grenada, but a French man-of-war arrived unexpectedly and recaptured the island.

 18th century

 French colony

 In 1700, Grenada had a population of 257 whites, 53 coloureds, and 525 slaves.
-There were 3 sugar estates, 52 indigo plantations, 64 horses, and 569 head of cattle.
+There were three sugar estates, 52 indigo plantations, 64 horses, and 569 head of cattle.
 Between 1705 and 1710 the French built Fort Royal at St. George's which is now known as Fort George.
 The collapse of the sugar estates and the introduction of cocoa and coffee in 1714 encouraged the development of smaller land holdings, and the island developed a land-owning yeoman farmer class.
-In 1738 the first hospital was constructed.
+In 1738, the first hospital was constructed.